kaushikdaiv7/BookStore/README.md

 npm run dev
 Use Postman or similar tool to test the API endpoints Please refer documentation provided in the same folder for endpoints info.

+Note: The project uses connection to the remote mongodb server so database dump is not needed to run the project locally.
+Following the instructions in the README should run the project.